shradhit/Wine-Quality-Predictor-/README.md

 Reported an  accuracy more than 75% using Binomial Logistic Regression.

-Download the html file.
+Download the .html file.
 It contains the beautified knit version of the whole analysis.